Reflecting on transdisciplinary approaches in engineering education: Insights from the Sydney Basin Symposium

 Irina Lazar during the Sydney Basin Symposium

-Transdisciplinary Education in Practice
+Transdisciplinary education in practice

 Further illustrating transdisciplinary approaches, Associate Professor Lauren Kark presented on the UNSW Assistive Technology Hub (AT Hub).
 This initiative showcases the significant societal impacts achievable when engineering education aligns with humanitarian objectives.
 Students collaborate directly with end-users to create tailored solutions, such as adaptive devices for athletes and bespoke musical instruments for artists with physical challenges.
 The AT Hub underscores a philosophy that breaks away from conventional academic projects.
 It is not about creating technology for the sake of technology but about meeting genuine needs that foster inclusion and participation.
 These student projects clearly demonstrate that when guided by empathy and collaboration, engineering can produce transformative outcomes for individuals and communities alike and touch lives in the most meaningful ways.